-Our net result for the year 2015 has been EUR 13.7, reflecting 36% increase on 2014 result.
-This constitutes an 8.1% RoAE, a target well documented in the New

-Strategy Document 2.5 years ago and is almost three times more than the national average.
+Our net result for the year 2015 has been €13.7, reflecting 36% increase on 2014 result.
+This constitutes an 8.1% RoAE, an early achievement of a target, documented in the New Strategy Document 2.5 years ago and is almost three times more than the national average.
+As a result of a prudent investment strategy by utilizing all sources available, a well balanced liability management and cost conscious approach, the Bank exceeded the profit target set for the year with a conservative asset growth.